irit-rmess/DecaDuino/README.md

 ### DecaDuinoTWR_client and DecaDuinoTWR_server

-This sketch proposes a simple implementation of the TWR protocol.
+These two sketchs propose a simple implementation of the TWR protocol.
 Flash each example sketch on two nodes (client and server) and get the distance between the two nodes.